-We believe that our existing balances of cash, cash equivalents and short-term investments, and cash flow expected to be generated from our future operations will be sufficient to meet our cash needs for working capital and capital expenditures for at least the next 12 months.
-Our future capital requirements will depend on many factors, including revenue growth, if any, that we experience, any additional manufacturing cost increases resulting from supply constraints and the continuation of the impact of rising interest rates and inflation may have on our business, the extent to which we utilize subcontractors, the levels of inventory and accounts receivable that we maintain, the timing and extent of spending to support our product development efforts and the expansion of our sales and marketing team.
+We believe that our existing balances of cash and cash equivalents, and cash flow expected to be generated from our future operations will be sufficient to meet our cash needs for working capital and capital expenditures for at least the next 12 months.
+Our future capital requirements will depend on many factors, including revenue growth, if any, that we experience, any additional manufacturing cost increases resulting from supply constraints and the continuation of the impact of higher interest rates and inflation may have on our business, the extent to which we utilize subcontractors, the levels of inventory and accounts receivable that we maintain, the timing and extent of spending to support our product development efforts and the expansion of our sales and marketing team.
 Additional capital may also be required for the consummation of any acquisition of businesses, products or technologies that we may undertake.
-On June 28, 2023, we filed a registration statement on Form S-3, so that we would be in a position to quickly access the markets and raise capital if the opportunity arises.
-The registration statement was declared effective by the SEC on July 19, 2023.
+On June 28, 2023, we filed a registration statement on Form S-3, which was declared effective by the SEC on July 19, 2023.
 On August 1, 2023, we commenced a registered securities offering pursuant to a Sales Agreement (the "Sales Agreement") with Needham & Company, LLC ("Needham").
 The Sales Agreement provides that we may offer and sell our common stock having an aggregate offering price of up to \$25.0 million from time to time (the "Offering") through Needham, acting as our sales agent.
-We did not receive any proceeds from the Offering during the quarter ended June 30, 2023.
-From August 2, 2023 to August 7, 2023, we sold 133,000 shares at an average price of \$4.20 for net proceeds of \$542,0000.
+We sold 133,000 shares pursuant to the offering at an average price of \$4.20 for proceeds of \$542,000, less offering costs of \$389,000 during the quarter ended September 30, 2023.
+We did not sell any shares pursuant to the offering in the three months ended June 30, 2024.
 We cannot assure that additional equity or debt financing, if required, will be available on terms that are acceptable or at all.

-As of June 30, 2023, we had \$2.1 million in purchase obligations for facility leases, wafer, software and test purchase obligations that are binding commitments of which \$1.1 million are payable in the next twelve months and \$1.0 million are committed in the long term.
+As of June 30, 2024, we had \$14.3 million in purchase obligations for facility leases, wafer, masks, software and test purchase obligations that are binding commitments of which \$1.7 million are payable in the next twelve months and \$12.6 million are committed in the long term.

 In connection with the acquisition of MikaMonu on November 23, 2015, we are required to make contingent consideration payments to the former MikaMonu shareholders conditioned upon revenue targets for products based on the MikaMonu technology.
-As of June 30, 2023, the accrual for potential contingent consideration was \$1.0 million and is payable at various dates through December 31, 2025.
+As of June 30, 2024, the accrual for potential contingent consideration was \$74,000 and is payable at various dates through December 31, 2025.

-Critical Accounting Policies and Estimates
+Critical Accounting Estimates

-Our critical accounting policies and estimates are disclosed in our Annual Report on Form 10-K for the fiscal year ended March 31, 2023.
+Our critical accounting estimates are disclosed in our Annual Report on Form 10-K for the fiscal year ended March 31, 2024.